scanoss/sbom-workbench/README.md

 ## Multi-language (i18n)

-SCANOSS Audit Workbench is multi-language enabled.
+SBOM Workbench is multi-language enabled.
 To contribute a new language please see our [internationalization documentation](assets/i18n/README.md).

 ## Proxy Configuration
-SCANOSS Audit Workbench support proxy settings, you might need to specify proxy settings depending on how your network is configured
+SBOM Workbench support proxy settings, you might need to specify proxy settings depending on how your network is configured

 All the configurations needs to be included in the workspace config file `~/scanoss-workspace/workspaceCfg.json`